Ranjit Singh Dhadrianwale: Philosophy

 Dhadrianwale urges people to practice the teachings of Sikh gurus in daily life, instead of just performing rituals.
 He urges common Sikh people to read and understand the Gurbani themselves.
-According to him, the faith in God is not limited to any deity, personality or holy place.
-He emphasizes that the whole universe is the embodiment of God (Ik Onkar) itself including the humans.
 People must be honest, hardworking and should follow their responsibilities with passion.
 He teaches people to live a practical and truthful life.
 He refuses to believe in heaven or hell and claims that all our Karmas are paid-for at mental, emotional and spiritual levels in this life.

-He also opposes ritualistic animal slaughter practices that are prevalent in some sects of Sikhism.
+He also opposes ritualistic animal slaughter practices that are prevalent in some sects.

+According to him, the faith in God is not limited to any deity, personality or holy place.
+He emphasizes that the whole universe is the embodiment of God (Ik Onkar) itself including the humans.
 He strongly criticizes exploitation of the environment, "We must take care of nature as it takes care of us" The law of nature is one thing he strongly believes in.
 Nature is bound by laws, and if we follow them, the desired results are bound to come.

+In recent years, he shifted to a different perspective understanding the ideas in Guru Granth Sahib.
+There has been some ongoing controversy among some Sikh scholars and Sikh groups over this.
+In 2016, a conflict started with Jathedar Harnam Singh of Damdami Taksal.
+The basis of this was ideological disagreement.
+On the evening of 17 May 2016, while Ranjit Singh was travelling to attend a Diwan (congregation) in Ludhiana district, more than two dozen armed men attacked him.
+His aide Bhupinder Singh Khasi Kalan was shot dead, but Ranjit Singh survived.
+Dhadrianwale continued to receive death threats from various groups.
+The Chief Minister of Punjab Amarinder Singh intervened and asked them to stop giving such threats.

+Controversy

+In February 2020, activists from Sikh groups including Damdami Taksal disrupted his sermons alleging Dhadrianwale of distortion of Sikh history and opposition of core Sikh principles like Naam Japna (meditation with recitation of God's Name); waking up at Amrit Velā (early morning) and belief in heaven and hell.
+Dhadrianwale preaches that these principles should be as per the judgement of an individual.

+In March 2020 a group of protestors warned Dhadriawnale to face unpleasant response if he addresses any congregation in Punjab.
+Singh then decided not to hold gatherings to avoid any serious problem to sangat (congregation).

+In August 2020, the Akal Takht directed the Sikh community to boycott Dhadrian Wale till he seeks clemency for his alleged objectionable remarks against 'Sikh principles', the Jathedar of Akal Takht and distortion of Sikh history.
+Dhadrian Wale was previously asked to participate in a meeting with a five-member committee constituted by Akal Takht Jathedar Harpreet Singh at Gurdwara Dukh Nivaran Sahib, Patiala in December 2019, but he declined the invitation.